cirofabianbermudez/01_simple_adder_uvm/README.md

    3. Include `top_test.sv`, use `` `include "top_test.sv" ``.
 6. Finally open `tb.sv` which is inside `vrf/uvm/tb` and import `top_test_pkg`, use `import top_test_pkg::*;`.

 This is the bare minimum structure for a UVM testbench to work, you can run this code without errors but it does not do anything yet besides displaying a message.
-From here the goal is to add the remaining pieces like environment, agent, driver, monitor, sequencer, sequence, transaction and more.
+From here the goal is to add the remaining pieces like environment, agent, driver, monitor, sequencer, sequence, transaction and more to make a complete UVM testbech.
 The `run_phase()` task in `top_test.sv` is just displaying a message right now but this part of the code is in charge of starting the sequence that will stimulate the DUT later, keep this in mind.
+UVM is based in **Phasing and Objections**. ([**Note 03**](#note-03))

  To compile and run the code it is necessary to have a `Makefile` with everything configured, please refer to the `Makefile` provided.

 The structure of a UVM testbench is a top bottom aproach, however to we need define the bottom elements first.